carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Community members working on keeping our lessons stable and functional.

 ### Membership
-For member organisation updates, big changes, or announcements.
+For Member organisation updates, big changes, or announcements.

 ### Merger
 For blog posts relating to the merging of the three lesson programs into The Carpentries.